eingland/eingland.github.io/content/about.md

 I started this blog to collect solutions to issues have I experienced and share them with the world.

-If you are looking for my resume you can find it [here](/media/resume.pdf)

-I also like to read alot of books.
+I also like to read alot of <a href="https://www.goodreads.com/user/show/41555621-eric-ingland">books</a>.